-The time series of turbulent flow and of the Nile water level gave us an idea of enhanced change and enhanced uncertainty as time scale becomes larger.
-There are far more instrumental long hydroclimatic time series in which the HK behaviour was verified.
+The time series of turbulent flow and of the Nile water level give us an idea of enhanced change and enhanced uncertainty as the time scale becomes larger.
+There are many more long instrumental hydroclimatic time series in which the HK behaviour has been verified.
 The Nile River basin offers some additional examples.
-Thus, high H values, close to the above of the Nilometer minimum water levels, are estimated from the Nilometer record of maximum levels (Koutsoyiannis and Georgakakos 2006) and from the contemporary, 131-year long, flow record of the Nile flows at Aswan (Koutsoyiannis et al. 2008).
-Another example is offered by the water level change of the Lake Victoria, the largest tropical lake in the world (68 800 km) and the headwater of the White Nile (the western main branch of the Nile).
-The contemporary record of water level covers a period of more than a century (Sutcliffe and Petersen 2007) and indicates huge changes (Fig. 12 upper).
+Thus, high H values, close to those of the Nilometer minimum water levels, are estimated from the Nilometer record of maximum levels (Koutsoviannis and Georgakakos 2006) and from the contemporary, 131-year-long flow record of the Nile flows at Aswan (Koutsoviannis et al. 2008).
+Another example is offered by the water-level change of Lake Victoria, the largest tropical lake on Earth $(68 800 \text{ km}^2)$ and the headwater of the White Nile (the western main branch of the Nile).
+The contemporary record of water level covers a period of more than a century (Sutcliffe and Petersen 2007) and indicates huge changes (Fig. 12(a)).

-Unfortunately, however, instrumental records are too short to provide information on the entire range of changes that occurred through the millennia.
-It is therefore useful to enrol proxy data of different types, which despite not being accurate, give some qualitative information of changes.
-For the Lake Victoria, Stager et al. (2011) provided recently a reconstruction of its water level for past millennia using sediment cores.
-The study suggests that, strikingly, the lake was even dried for several centuries at about 14 and 16 thousand years before present (Fig. 12 lower).
+Unfortunately, however, instrumental records are too short to provide information on the entire range of changes that occurred throughout the millennia.
+It is therefore useful to enrol proxy data of different types, which, despite not being accurate, give some qualitative information of changes.
+For Lake Victoria, Stager et al. (2011) recently provided a reconstruction of its water level for past millennia using sediment cores.
+The study suggests that, strikingly, the lake was even dried up for several centuries at about 14 000 and 16 000 years before present (Fig. 12(b)).

 Obviously, all these examples reflect changes of the climate on Earth, whose history has been imprinted in several proxies.
-The longest palaeoclimate temperature reconstruction, which goes back to more than half a billion years, has been presented by Veizer et al. (2000) based on the O isotope in sediments.
-Its graph in Fig. 13 shows that change has been dominant all the time and at all time scales.
+The longest palaeoclimate temperature reconstruction, which goes back more than half a billion years, was presented by Veizer et al. (2000) based on the O isotope in sediments, and the graph in Fig. 13 shows that change has occurred throughout time and at all time scales.
 As we can observe, today we are living in an interglacial period of an ice age.
-In the past there were other ice ages, also known as icehouse periods, where glacial and interglacial periods alternated, as well as ages with higher temperatures free of ice.
-Little is known about the causes of these changes, although there are strong links with Earth's orbital periodic changes, the so-called Milankovitch cycles.
-Evidently there are links with other aperiodic phenomena as the climate has co-evolved with tectonics (the motion of continents) and life on Earth.
+In the past, there were other ice ages, also known as icehouse periods, where glacial and interglacial periods alternated, as well as ages with higher temperatures, free of ice.
+Little is known about the causes of these changes, although there are strong links with Earth's periodic orbital changes, the so-called Milankovitch cycles.
+Evidently, there are links with other aperiodic phenomena as the climate has co-evolved with tectonics (the motion of continents) and life on Earth.

-Fig. 12 (Upper) Contemporary record of water level of the Lake Victoria, from Sutcliffe and Petersen (2007).
-(Lower) Reconstruction of water level for past millennia from sediment cores, adapted from Stager et al. (2011).
+Fig. 12 (a) Contemporary record of the water level of Lake Victoria (from Sutcliffe and Petersen 2007). (b) Reconstruction of water level for past millennia from sediment cores (adapted from Stager et al. 2011).

-Fig. 13 Palaeoclimate temperature reconstruction (adapted from Veizer et al. 2000; courtesy Yannis Markonis).
+Fig. 13 Palaeoclimate temperature reconstruction (adapted from Veizer et al. 2000; courtesy of Yannis Markonis).
 The graph also shows some landmarks providing links of the co-evolution of climate with tectonics (Pangaea) and life on Earth.